 What We Do

-- Mobilise the architectural sector for clean, circular and sustainable projects and products to support the New European Bauhaus and shift from new construction to adaptive reuse, renovation and strengthening of initiatives for a more sustainable construction.
+- Mobilise the architectural sector for regenerative practices implementing principles of de-growth to support the New European Bauhaus and shift from new construction to adaptive reuse, renovation, and strengthening of initiatives for more sustainable construction.

 - Create opportunities for greater visibility and circulation of emerging professionals in the field of architecture.
-The platform will support the development of ideas and new works and their presentation at the high profile European institutions in the field of architecture.
+The platform will support the development of ideas and new works and their presentation within its members’ programmes.

-- Get insight into current challenges and needs of professions in the field of architecture, architects, architectural theorists, landscape architects, urban planners, designers, researchers and others in their early careers, to ensure efficient, equal and transparent access to support for everyone.
+- Get insights into current challenges and needs of professions in the field of architecture – architects, architectural theorists, landscape architects, urban planners, designers, researchers, and others early in their careers – to ensure efficient, equal, and transparent access to support for everyone.

 - Improve mutual support of players within the architectural sector through cooperation of institutions of various profiles to take advantage of the synergy between heritage, education, applied research, and creation in the field of architecture.

-- Engage and involve audiences in the program of the platform.
-Through open calls, active co-creation of events, public evaluations, and discussion tools on social media, we will tap into people’s understanding of the modern world and their everyday experience of architecture.
+- Engage and involve audiences in the programme of the platform.
+Through open calls, active co-creation of events, public evaluations, and discussion tools on social media, we will tap into people’s understanding of the world and their everyday experience of architecture.